 In 2009, the District and local cities and counties joined together to form the Papillion Creek Watershed Partnership (PCWP) to pursue the construction of additional regional flood control and water quality structures.
 The plan included 14 flood control reservoirs and 12 water quality basins.
-Flood control reservoir WP-5 (along with 2 associated water quality basins) and the Zorinsky Basin #1 have been completed, and construction of flood control DS-15A (and 1 associated water quality basin) began in FY 2015.
+Flood control reservoir Prairie Queen (WP-5) (along with 2 associated water quality basins), Zorinsky Basin #1, and flood control DS-15A (and 1 associated water quality basin) have been completed.

 Maintenance of the flood control structures at Sites 11, 16, and 18 is provided by the Corps of Engineers.
-The District maintains Candlewood Lake (built by private interests), Walnut Creek Lake (built and maintained by the District), and Site 13 (through a public/private partnership with the structure maintained by the District).
+The District maintains Candlewood Lake (built by private interests), Walnut Creek Lake (built and maintained by the District), and Youngman Lake (Papio Site 13, through a public partnership with the City of Omaha and with the structure maintained by the District).